moka-guys/mokabed/Bedmaker/Pan5254/Pan5254_Logfile.md

 # Correct the gene name for POMK to match with request form
 The NM_032237 was replaced with POMK to match with request form
+# Re-testing
+Pan5254_cnv.bed was re-tested after update for POMK in DNAnexus using ED_cnv_calling_v1.4.0.
+The app completed successfully without any error.